asuarezaliano/Alexis-Suarez/README.md

 ## About Me

 I started in the world of programming nearly 11 years ago when I began studying Computer Engineering.
-I'm more oriented to the frontend, but in most of my jobs I'm also part of the backend development.
-I’m a self-taught, responsible, and hardworking professional who is constantly learning.
+I'm a self- taught, responsible, and hardworking professional who is constantly learning.
 Recently, I've been particularly focused on emerging technologies, especially AI, which has enhanced my productivity as a developer and opened new paths for growth.
 This expertise allows me to quickly develop complex features with high efficiency.
+I have extensive experience working with startups and I'm specifically focused on the fintech sector and cryptocurrency projects as well.

 ## Professional Experience